-It is in the town of Pigna we discover the most wonderful way to experience authentic Italian living while indulging in both French and Italian Riviera’s on the Ligurian coast.
+Spending three weeks in Italy, travelling slowly from Venice to Rome, it is in the town of Pigna we discover the most beautiful way to experience authentic Italian living.
+It is the best of both worlds in both the French and Italian Riviera on the Ligurian coast.

 The daily Ventimiglia market will have the culinary inclined more than entertained with offerings of fresh bufala mozzarella, homemade pestos – Liguria’s signature sauce and of course truffles.
 The region is renown for truffle hunting and in season, fresh mushrooms with flavours to die for are in abundance.

 On arrival, we were treated to a hamper of Ligurian staples such as local pesto, truffle sauce, wine, pasta and olives.
 A perfect introduction to the culinary spoils of Liguria.

 This is the charm of Liguria’s mountain villages.
-While the Riveria is no more than a short drive, these villages cater to a local crowd, not a tourist trade.
+While the Riviera is no more than a short drive, these villages cater to a local crowd, not a tourist trade.
 There is no more discerning culinary crowd than a local one.

 Remember, while villages may only be a kilometre or so apart, each will offer dishes unique to Liguria and some unique to their village.
 Maybe a stroll through some of the pristine hiking trails could be the perfect way to work up an appetite for a nice long Italian lunch in the next village.

 Lose yourself in the charming medieval town where life ticks along as it has for centuries.
 We felt these villages held far greater appeal than those of the famed Cinque Terre.

 While not directly on the coast, the mountain landscape was equally as striking and the atmosphere more authentic.
-The lack of tourists armed with maps and an all day train ticket, ticking off the next postcard town may have had something to do with that.
+The lack of tourists armed with maps and an all-day train ticket, ticking off the next postcard town may have had something to do with that.

-These are the authentic Italian experiences you come for.
+These are the authentic Italian experiences you come to this part of Liguria for.
 But for the most part, life is a lot more relaxed than that of the touristic scenes of the Riviera and Cinque Terre.

 The beauty of having a base in such an idyllic setting such as Pigna means you can mix it up with the best of both worlds.
 Sneak off by day to close by Bordighera or San Remo for a day at the beach on the Italian Riviera and be back by sundown to enjoy a relaxing aperitivo in the village without the crowds.

-While places such as Monaco may not be in everyone’s price range, luxury accommodation in Liguria, close to the glamorous and famous tourist destinations combined with an authentic Italian experience is possible.
+While places such as Monaco may not be in everyone’s price range, luxury accommodation in Liguria, close to the glamorous and famous tourist destinations, combined with an authentic Italian experience, is possible.

-Getting There and Around
+Getting to Liguria and Around

 Trains depart regularly from Ventimiglia to all major Italian stations in the region and neighbouring French towns such as Menton, Nice and Monaco.